ethauvin/urlencoder/README.md

 `application/x-www-form-urlencoded` adds conversion of space to `+`, that has the potential to be misunderstood.

-This library encodes with rules that will be decoded correctly in either case.
+This class encodes with rules that will be decoded correctly in either case.

 Additionally, this library allocates no memory when encoding isn't needed and does the work in a single pass without multiple loops.
-Both of these optimizations have a significantly beneficial impact on performance of encoding compared to other solutions like the standard `URLEncoder` in the JDK.
+Both of these optimizations have a significantly beneficial impact on performance of encoding compared to other solutions like the standard `URLEncoder` in the JDK or `UriUtils` in Spring.

 ## Examples (TL;DR)